Emurgo/yoroi-frontend/docs/specs/code/hardware-wallets/trezor/README.md

 # Motivation

 1. Since private key never leave the hardware wallet so it's considered as one of the most secured way of using cryptocurrency wallets.
-2. No need to remember spending passowrd, so its easy to use(although need to remember a pincode for screen unlocking).
+2. No need to remember spending passowrd, so it is easy to use(although need to remember a pincode for screen unlocking).

 # Background